-Admi Afte er completion of at least nine hours of graduate work, you advisor will complete an lication for Admission to Candidacy.
+After completion of at least pine hours of graduate work, you advisor will complete an After completion of at least nine hours of graduate work, you advisor will complete an application for Admission to Candidacy.
 This form will be sent to the Graduate School.
 For Admission to Candidacy, you must have achieved at least a 3.00 grade point average in all coursework on the graduate degree program.
-For example, if you have a C in one class, you must have an A in another class.
-Complete all departmental conditions of admission, including any deficiency work.
+For example, if you have a C in one class, you must have an A in another class. st Complete all departmental conditions of admission, including any deficiency work.
 Complete the 10-hour core.
 Complete your 21-hour concentration.
-If you are completing a culminating experience, this project must be identified and approved by your faculty advisor.
+If you are completing a culminating experience, this project must be identified and approve by your faculty advisor.
 Work closely with your faculty advisor while completing your culminating experience.
 If completing a thesis, you will be evaluated by and defend before your MLS committee.
-An in-person defense is not necessary, and may be done virtually.
-If your culminating experience is a thesis, see the Thesis Guidelines , and follow the instructions provided therein.
+An in-person defense is not necessary, and may be done virtually. ☐ If your culminating experience is a thesis, ask the Graduate School for a copy of the most current Thesis Guidelines, and follow the instructions provided therein.
 You must defend your thesis after it has been accepted by your MLS committee.
-Gettii Sign the Clong adva culm up for comprehensive exams in the Graduate School.
-Specific times are set each semester in Graduate School Deadlines.
-You should begin preparing for your comprehensive examinations before you take them, so it would be a good idea to consult with your faculty advisor well in note of the date you will take your comprehensive exams.
-If you are completing a thesis for a minating experience, then you only need to complete the core comprehensive exam.
-If you are pleting a project or internship as a culminating experience, then you will need to take both the and concentration comprehensive exams. advis allot reporting the result of your comprehensive exams will be prepared by your faculty sor.
-Your advisor and/or MLS committee will indicate on the ballot whether you have passed comprehensive exams.
-This ballot will be sent to the MLS Coordinator for their approval, then arded to the Graduate School. an Intent to Graduate form in the Graduate School by the deadline date for that semester.
-You find this form in your TigerTracks > Online Services tab.
-Pay the required graduation fee.
-Chec ck with the Graduate School to update file for graduation (if applicable).
-Pro gra m of Study that will be submitted to the MLS Coordinator for approval, then to the Dean of the Graduate School for approval.
-A Program of Study should be developed prior to completion of nine hours in the program.
+Gettii g Ready for Graduation Sign up for comprehensive exams in the Graduate School.
+Specific times are set each semester in the Graduate School Deadlines .
+You should begin preparing for your comprehensive examination long before you take them, so it would be a good idea to consult with your faculty advisor well in advance of the date you will take your comprehensive exams.
+If you are completing a thesis for a culminating experience, then you only need to complete the core comprehensive exam.
+If you are completing a project or internship as a culminating experience, then you will need to take both the core and concentration comprehensive exams. ns n a re A ballot reporting the result of your comprehensive exams will be prepared by your faculty advisor.
+Your advisor and/or MLS committee will indicate on the ballot whether you have passed the comprehensive exams.
+This ballot will be sent to the MLS Coordinator for their approval, the forwarded to the Graduate School.
+File an Intent to Graduate form in the Graduate School by the deadline date for that semester.
+You can find this form in your TigerTracks > Online Services tab. u Pay the required graduation fee.
+Check with the Graduate School to update file for graduation (if applicable).